Babylon Berlin

-Netflix exclusively streams the series in the U.S., Canada, Australia, and New Zealand.
+Netflix exclusively streamed seasons 1 through 3 in Australia, Canada, New Zealand and the United States until they were removed in February 2024.
+In April 2024, the first three seasons of the show began streaming on MHz Choice in the United States, with the fourth season added in June.

 Plot

 The series is set in Berlin during the latter years of the Weimar Republic, beginning in 1929.
-It follows Gereon Rath (Volker Bruch), a police inspector on assignment from Cologne who is on a secret mission to dismantle an extortion ring, and Charlotte Ritter (Liv Lisa Fries), police clerk by day, prostitute by night, who aspires to become a police inspector.
+It follows Gereon Rath (Volker Bruch), a police inspector on assignment from Cologne who is on a secret mission to dismantle an extortion ring, and police clerk Charlotte Ritter (Liv Lisa Fries), who aspires to become a police inspector.